• Train

 How YOLO v3 works – Source

-Each boundary box has a respective confidence score of how accurate it assumes that prediction should be and detects only one object per bounding box.
-The boundary boxes are generated by clustering the dimensions of the ground truth boxes from the original dataset to find the most common shapes and sizes.
+Each bounding box has a respective confidence score of how accurate it assumes that prediction should be.
+Only one object is identified per bounding box.
+The bounding boxes are generated by clustering the dimensions of the ground truth boxes from the original dataset to find the most common shapes and sizes.

-Other comparable algorithms that can carry out the same objective are R-CNN (Region-based Convolutional Neural Networks made in 2015) and Fast R-CNN (R-CNN improvement developed in 2017), and Mask R-CNN.
-However, unlike systems like R-CNN and Fast R-CNN, YOLO is trained to do classification and bounding box regression at the same time.
+Other comparable algorithms that can carry out the same objective are R-CNN (Region-based Convolutional Neural Networks made in 2015), Fast R-CNN (R-CNN improvement developed in 2017), and Mask R-CNN.
+However, unlike systems like R-CNN and Fast R-CNN, YOLO can perform classification and bounding box regression at the same time.
+Thus, ensuring efficient and accurate predictions of the predicted bounding boxes.

-Update: Check out our article about the new YOLOv7 model, which is widely expected to become the new industry standard for object detection.
+Update: Check out our article about the new YOLOv7 model.
+YOLOv7 is widely expected to become the new industry standard for object detection.

 There are major differences between YOLOv3 and older versions that occur in terms of speed, precision, and specificity of classes.
-YOLOv2 and YOLOv3 are worlds apart in terms of accuracy, speed, and architecture.
+YOLOv2 and YOLOv3 are worlds apart regarding accuracy, speed, and network architecture.
 YOLOv2 came out in 2016, two years before YOLO v3.

 The following sections will give you an overview of what’s new in YOLOv3.